Elsa hits New England, Texas flooding continues, and heat rebuilds in the West - KTVZ

 Tornadoes were reported across northern Florida and southeastern Georgia on Wednesday, including an EF-2 tornado that caused multiple injuries and damage at Naval Submarine Base Kings Bay in Kings Bay, Georgia.

-Elsa’s first US target was Florida — and it caused damage and one death near the Georgia-Florida border.
+Elsa’s first US target was Florida — and it caused damage near the Georgia-Florida state line and one death in Jacksonville.

 The system made landfall Wednesday along the Gulf Coast in Taylor County, Florida, the NHC said.
 Roads flooded in Steinhatchee, CNN affiliate WCTV reported.

 In Jacksonville, winds from Elsa caused a tree to fall on two cars during an afternoon commute, killing one person, Jacksonville fire rescue Capt.
 Eric Prosswimmer said.
-A possible tornado touched down Wednesday evening, according to Mayor Lenny Curry.
+A possible tornado hit the area Wednesday evening, according to Mayor Lenny Curry.

 Correction: An earlier version of this story misstated the flash flood alert for portions of the Northeast.
 It is a flash flood watch.